Its compact size and abundant wildlife makes Central America the perfect place to watch birds in pristine, natural surroundings.

 One of the most accessible sites is the Panama Canal watershed area where several national parks have been created, which seem to throng with birdlife despite the presence of (in some cases just a few metres away) the huge ships transiting through the canal.
-Of these, the Soberania National Park is one of the best birding spots in the country, boasting a wealth of different species such as golden-dollared manakins, black-throated trogons and several varieties of woodpecker and toucan.
+Of these, the Soberania National Park is one of the best birding spots in the country, boasting a wealth of different species such as golden-collared manakins, black-throated trogons and several varieties of woodpecker and toucan.
 Away from the canal, the Chiriquí Highlands should almost guarantee a sighting of the resplendent quetzal.

 Read more about visiting Panama or select an itinerary below to find out more about booking a tailor-made holiday with Audley.